tanishenigma/LinuLator/README.md

 ### 🛠 Development

-To start the app in development mode (with hot reload):
+Run React in dev mode (with hot reload):

 ```sh
 npm run dev
 ```

+Running with ElectronJS

+Electron powers the desktop app experience.
-To launch the Electron app:
+To run Linulator inside an Electron window, use:

 ```sh
 npm start
 ```

+* Starts Vite (serves the React app).
+* Launches Electron with main.js.
+* Opens a desktop window running your React + Tailwind UI.

+Whenever you edit code, React auto-reloads, and Electron refreshes the app window. 🚀

 ---